NoobTaco/MidnightTesting/housing-information-discoveries.md

 There are great large areas available in the housing system, suitable for hosting large gatherings, social events, or shows.
 Seating
 * 98 seats for the audience.
-* 15 seats in the band pit
+* 15 seats in the band pit.
-The stage is large and the curtains move.
+The stage is large, and the curtains move.

 #### Example Screenshots